kennethrisa/Stats/README.md

 GRANT ALL privileges ON rust.* TO 'rust'@'%' WITH GRANT OPTION;;
 FLUSH PRIVILEGES;
 ```
-9. Try to login to the rust user and see if you have access, this is the credentials you are gonna use in the website and oxide config.<br>
+9. Try to login with the rust user and see if you have access, this is the credentials you are gonna use in the website and oxide config.<br>

 ## Nginx:
 1. Download nginx/windows 1.13.2 (latest stable version)<br>